Otto Guevara: Political career

-In November 2022, he was sentenced to two years in prison for four crimes of falsehood in an affidavit.
-The sentence was reduced to one year and six months, but Guevara will not serve time in prison because he was granted the benefit of conditional execution of the sentence for three years.

-In the same resolution, the former deputy was disqualified from holding public office for the same term of one year and six months.
+In November 2022, Guevara was sentenced to two years in prison for four counts of falsehood in an affidavit.
+The sentence was later reduced to one year and six months.
+He did not serve prison time after being granted a suspended sentence for three years.
+In the same ruling, he was disqualified from holding public office for the same period.